kedacore/keda/README.md

 ### Azure Functions Integration

-While KEDA can be used with any container or deployment, the Azure Functions tooling natively integrates with KEDA for a fully managed event-driven programming model.
+While KEDA can be used with any container or deployment, the Azure Functions tooling natively integrates with KEDA for a seamless developer experience and event-driven programming model.
 With functions, developers only need to write the code that should run on an event, and not have to worry about the event consuming scaffolding.
 [Azure Functions is open source](https://github.com/azure/azure-functions-host), and all of the existing tooling and developer experience works regardless of the hosting option.

 ```javascript
 module.exports = async function (context, myQueueItem) {